 However, there is a far more pressing issue than a titillating legal conundrum.

 The problem is clear - our HCWs need PPE stat.

 The sooner we solve the logistic issues, the better, whether it is a bureaucratic checkpoint holding it up or the apocalyptic disruption of the supply chain.
 Get on with it.

 Crisis calls for creative, swift, and bold answers - I have seen countries with no luxury of comprehensive health and safety regulations surviving the crisis by encouraging the ingenuity of their people - I have seen the internet laced with news about handmade visors from acetate, gowns made by local seamstress in different colours to lift the spirits, and ski goggles donned by HCWs as an alternative face protection equipment.

 Nonetheless, we also know that hasty and incomplete solutions can be dangerous.

 If our HCWs used non-prescribed and donated PPE as a result of the shortage of prescribed PPE and ended up being severely stricken by COVID-19, would this be seen as contributory negligent if they are to mount a personal injury claim?
 How will we argue causation?
 How can we prove causation?

 There are a lot of questions.
-I understand the government are “triaging” issues that they need to deal with.
-It is hoped that the RCN and all HCWs receive answers and assurances they deserve and that HCWs shall not be put in a position where they need to contemplate choosing to break their contractual obligation to keep themselves safe.
+I understand the government is “triaging” issues that they need to deal with.
+It is hoped that the RCN and all HCWs receive the answers and assurances they deserve and that HCWs shall not be put in a position where they need to contemplate choosing to break their contractual obligation to keep themselves safe.